DricoGrosch/commit-management/commit-management/README.md

-# Project Title
+# Commit Management

-A nice project with a nice description

 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package, nom, installed in your environement.

 ### Node
 - #### Node installation on Windows